elcritch/sigils/docs/threading.md

 This document explains the threading architecture implemented in `sigils/threadBase.nim`, `sigils/threadDefault.nim`, and `sigils/threadProxies.nim` (re-exported via `sigils/threads.nim`), with examples from `tests/tslotsThread.nim`.
 It focuses on how agents are moved across threads, how calls and signals travel safely between threads, and the key safety guarantees and caveats.

+At a high level, Sigils follows a "don't share, communicate" approach to concurrency.
+Each thread is treated as the exclusive owner of the agents it runs: an agent's internal state is meant to be read and written by only one thread.
+Instead of letting multiple threads call into the same object directly (which would require locks around every access), Sigils keeps agent code single-threaded and uses message passing to request work from other threads.

+The key operation is a move.
+Moving an agent to another thread is an ownership transfer: after the move, the destination thread is the only place where the real agent lives and executes.
+The source thread should behave as if it no longer has the agent at all.
+What it keeps is a small local stand-in whose job is to forward method calls and signals across threads.
+This is similar in spirit to moving an object to another process and then talking to it through a handle.

+Communication is built around inboxes (message queues).
+When code on one thread wants something to happen on another thread, it packages the request as a message and puts it into the destination thread's inbox.
+The destination thread runs a simple loop: it repeatedly takes messages out of its inbox and executes them one at a time.
+Because all requests are handled serially on the owning thread, the agent doesn't need internal locking to stay consistent.

+Signals travel back the same way.
+When an agent running on a worker thread emits a signal that has listeners on a different thread, that signal becomes a message placed into the other thread's inbox.
+Importantly, the receiving thread must periodically drain its own inbox to deliver those callbacks.
+If you forget to pump the inbox on the receiving side, cross-thread signals won't be observed even though they were queued.

 ## Overview

 - Sigils uses a message-passing model to keep agent logic thread-confined while enabling cross-thread signaling.
-- Agents can be **moved** to a worker thread; callers interact with them through a local proxy (`AgentProxy[T]`).
+- Agents can be **moved** to a worker thread; callers interact with them through a local proxy that forwards requests.
-- Cross-thread work is represented as `ThreadSignal`s and executed by a per-thread scheduler (`SigilThread`).
+- Cross-thread work is executed by a per-thread scheduler that processes messages serially.
-- Worker threads run the scheduler loop automatically; the main thread must call `poll()`/`pollAll()` to process forwarded events.
+- Worker threads run the scheduler loop automatically; threads without a built-in loop must periodically poll to process forwarded events.
-- Cleanup is synchronized: moved agents are owned by the destination thread, and proxies send `Deref` messages so the destination thread can release remote state.
+- Cleanup is synchronized: moved agents are owned by the destination thread, and proxies send dereference messages so the destination thread can release remote state.

 ## Mental Model